Quick Tips for Getting Started

 - How do I access the teacher-directed lessons?

-- Teacher-directed lessons may be accessed by users 24/7 via the Internet for teachers to plan instruction.
+- Teacher-directed lessons may be accessed online by users 24-7.

 - What should I do if I have administrative questions such as: